TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Sample of candidates

 reported in \citet[][Eq.
 1]{Celotti1997}, where $\mathrm{L}_{\mathrm{i,obs}}$ is the observed luminosity, $\mathrm{L}_{\mathrm{i,est}}$ is the line ratio and $\langle \mathrm{L}_{\mathrm{BLR}}^*\rangle$ is the sum of the ratios.
 Since one of our sources shows H$\alpha$ emission, we added this contribution \citep[not included in the list of][]{Francis1991} to the line ratios, as it was done in \citet{Celotti1997}. $\mathrm{L_{BLR}}$ is a reliable tracer of the disk emission, since the broad emission lines observed in the spectrum arise from the plasma directly ionized by the disk radiation.
 Thus, we estimated the luminosity of the accretion disk assuming that the BLR reprocesses about 10\% of the disk emission: $\mathrm{L}_{\mathrm{disk}}\simeq10\,\mathrm{L}_{\mathrm{BLR}}$.
 Finally, from the disk luminosity, we recovered the accretion rate, defined as the quantity of matter accreted by the black hole by unit of time and given by $\dot{\mathrm{M}}=\mathrm{L}_{\mathrm{disk}}/(\eta c^2)$, with $\eta$ the accretion efficiency.
 In terms of the Eddington luminosity, the accretion rate becomes:

 where $\mathrm{L}_{\mathrm{Edd}}$ can be written as $\mathrm{L}_{\mathrm{Edd}}=1.3\times10^{38}\frac{M}{M_{\odot}}\frac{\mathrm{erg}}{\mathrm{s}}$, and $\eta$ is the accretion efficiency, which we assume to be $\eta=0.1$ for black holes \citep{Thorne1974Jul, Frank2002Jan}.
 The exact value of the black hole mass of the candidates is not known.
-Therefore, in order not to provide a result depending too strongly on given assumptions, we decided to select two possible reasonable values for the black hole mass, i.~e. $M_{BH}= 10^8, \, 10^9 \, M_{\odot}$, defining a possible range in which the accretion rate can lie.
-Note that the chosen mass range is consistent with the mass value estimated by \citet{Paliya2021} for PKS~0048-09.
+Therefore, in order not to provide a result depending too strongly on given assumptions, we decided to select two reasonable values for the black hole mass, i.~e. $M_{BH}= 10^8, \, 10^9 \, M_{\odot}$, defining a possible range in which the accretion rate can lie.
+This choice is in accordance with the black hole mass estimations from \cite{Labita2006Dec}.
+In addition the chosen mass range is consistent with the mass value estimated by \citet{Paliya2021} for PKS~0048-09.
 The results we found are summarized in Table \ref{tab:acc_rate}.